Usarass/Luau/README.md

 # Portfolio
 Hello I am roblox developer, which is 18 years old, and lives in Kazahkstan.
 Throught the 4 years of development in Roblox, I gained a good amount of experience, and I would like to share some of works I made with you.
 I hope we could work together, if you here for reveiwing my works!

+# Codes
+If you interested in my code architecture you can see it in 'SimpleCombat' folder.
+There are example scripts, hope you like it.

 # Past works
 I would like to show you and describe some of my works to you.